cp-algorithms/cp-algorithms/src/combinatorics/binomial-coefficients.md

 }
 ```

 If the entire table of values is not necessary, storing only two last rows of it is sufficient (current $n$-th row and the previous $n-1$-th).

 ### Calculation in $O(1)$

 Finally, in some situations it is beneficial to pre-calculate all the factorials in order to produce any necessary binomial coefficient with only two divisions later.
-This can be advantageous when using [long arithmetic](./algebra/big-integer.html), when the memory does not allow precalculation of the whole Pascal's triangle, or when you need to do calculations for some prime modulo (if the modulo is not prime, there are difficulties when dividing the numerator by the denominator, which can be overcome by factoring modulo and storing all numbers in the form of vectors of powers of these primes; see the section [Long arithmetic in factored form](./algebra/big-integer.html)).
+This can be advantageous when using [long arithmetic](./algebra/big-integer.html), when the memory does not allow precalculation of the whole Pascal's triangle.

 ## Computing binomial coefficients modulo $m$.

-Quite often you come across the problem of computing binomial coefficients modulo some $m$.
+Quite often you come across the problem of computing [binomial coefficients](./combinatorics/binomial-coefficients.html) modulo some $m$.

+### Binomial coefficient for small $n$

+The previously discussed approach of Pascal's triangle can be used to calculate all values of $\binom{n}{k} \bmod m$ for reasonably small $n$, since it requires time complexity $\mathcal{O}(n^2)$.
+This approach can handle any modulo, since only addition operations are used.

 ### Binomial coefficient modulo large prime